 This fun-loving and active little dog breed loves spending time outdoors, playing and running around like a crazy canine.
 Because of their small stature they don’t require much exercise, a daily 30-minute walk should be enough but it could be a good idea to split this up into small walks dispersed throughout the day if your schedule allows it.
 If you have a fenced backyard or a dog park nearby, these are ideal for letting your dog loose to run around, chase a ball and play with new friends.
 The Shorkie’s excitable and loving personality makes it the perfect playmate for other dogs and older kids that know how to play with these playful pups.
 If you don’t have access to large fenced areas then you can always walk them outside on a leash and play indoors instead.
 This active animal loves to play with its owner so it might be a good idea to keep some time reserved for a little play session during the day.
 Just be careful not to overtire or exhaust your Shorkie if they have respiratory problems as this could exacerbate their condition.
 If you have any concerns, speak with your vet for advice on how to exercise a Shorkie with respiratory problems.

 The Shorkie has fairly straightforward eating habits and doesn’t require much food to fuel them during their day.
 Generally speaking, Shorkies require 40 calories per pound of bodyweight.
 For the average Shorkie, this is around 200 to 300 calories per day but, of course, it can vary from dog to dog.
 For example, a Yorkie Tzu weighing 10lbs would require roughly 400 calories per day.
 For the first 6 to 8 months of their life, they should be fed 3 or 4 times per day, reducing this to only twice per day when they reach adulthood.
 Their food can be dry, wet, raw or dehydrated, so long as the food is high quality and has animal-based protein and is fortified with healthy nutrients and vitamins.
 While most types of food are suitable for the Shorkie, it’s recommended that at least some of the food they eat is dry to help prevent the many oral issues they are at risk from.
+For more options, check out our detailed review of the best dog food for Yorkies.

 Since the breed is small and doesn’t require much exercise, you should monitor their weight carefully as obesity is common among small dog breeds.
 If you notice your Shorkie gaining a few pounds, their food might have too many calories, they might be getting too much food, not enough exercise or a combination of these factors.
 Try making little changes to their diet and increasing exercise to even out the problem.
 However, if you have concerns then it’s always best to seek professional medical advice from a vet.